cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

    >>> TigerVNC server was KILLED by the batch system!
        Date: Mon Feb  7 17:52:50 CET 2022

+Additional information about `vncserver-pbs`, `vncserver` and `vncviewer` commands can be obtained with `-h` option.

-*Please, make sure to terminate all your session, when your work is finnished, to avoid unwanted blocking of the resources.*
+*Please, make sure to terminate all your VNC session, when your work is finnished, to avoid unwanted blocking of the resources.*

 .. _MetacentrumWiki: https://wiki.metacentrum.cz/wiki/Application_modules
 .. _here: https://modules.readthedocs.io/en/latest/